South Vietnam: Geography

+Government and politics

 Government

 South Vietnam went through many political changes during its short life.
 Initially, former Emperor Bảo Đại served as Head of State.
-He was unpopular however, largely because monarchical leaders were considered collaborators during French rule and because he had spent his reign absent in France.
+He was unpopular, however, largely because monarchical leaders were considered collaborators during French rule and because he had spent his reign absent from France.

 In 1955, Prime Minister Ngô Đình Diệm held a referendum to decide whether the State of Vietnam would remain a monarchy or become a republic.
 This referendum was blatantly rigged in favor of a republic.
 Not only did an implausible 98% vote in favor of deposing Bảo Đại, but over 380,000 more votes were cast than the total number of registered voters; in Saigon, for instance, Diệm was credited with 133% of the vote.
 Diệm proclaimed himself the president of the newly formed Republic of Vietnam.
-Despite successes in politics, economics and social change in the first 5 years, Diệm quickly became a dictatorial leader.
+Despite successes in politics, economics, and social change in the first 5 years, Diệm quickly became a dictatorial leader.
 With the support of the United States government and the CIA, ARVN officers led by General Dương Văn Minh staged a coup and killed him in 1963.
 The military held a brief interim military government until General Nguyễn Khánh deposed Minh in a January 1964 coup.
 Until late 1965, multiple coups and changes of government occurred, with some civilians being allowed to give a semblance of civil rule overseen by a military junta.

-In 1965, the feuding civilian government voluntarily resigned and handed power back to the nation's military, in the hope this would bring stability and unity to the nation.
-An elected constituent assembly including representatives of all the branches of the military decided to switch the nation's system of government to a semi-presidential system.
-Military rule initially failed to provide much stability however, as internal conflicts and political inexperience caused various factions of the army to launch coups and counter-coups against one another, making leadership very tumultuous.
+In 1965, the feuding civilian government voluntarily resigned and handed power back to the nation's military, in the hope that this would bring stability and unity to the nation.
+An elected constituent assembly, including representatives of all the branches of the military, decided to switch the nation's system of government to a semi-presidential system.
+Military rule initially failed to provide much stability; however, as internal conflicts and political inexperience caused various factions of the army to launch coups and counter-coups against one another, making leadership very tumultuous.
 The situation within the ranks of the military stabilised in mid-1965 when the Republic of Vietnam Air Force chief Nguyễn Cao Kỳ became Prime Minister, with General Nguyễn Văn Thiệu as the figurehead chief of state.
 As Prime Minister, Kỳ consolidated control of the South Vietnamese government and ruled the country with an iron fist.